 The word “pickle” is derived from the Middle English word “pikel” which means a spicy sauce or gravy served with fowl or meat.
 The word is related to “pekel” – a Middle Dutch word, meaning spiced brine used for flavoring and preserving food.
 Today, pickles are referred to as cucumbers preserved in a mixture of salt, vinegar, and other flavorings.

-Pickles have been around for nearly 5,000 years and are enjoyed across all cultures.
-They are also prized for their historic importance as it is rumored that pickles were one of Cleopatra’s many beauty secrets.
-On the other hand, Cleopatra’s love interest — Julius Caesar — along with other Roman emperors used to give pickles to their army in hope that the pickled cucumber would make them strong.
+Pickles have been around for nearly 5,000 years and are enjoyed in many cultures.
+They are prized for their cultural significance as it is rumored that pickles were one of Cleopatra’s many beauty secrets.
+On the other hand, Cleopatra’s love interest — Julius Caesar — along with other Roman emperors used to supply them to their soldiers believing that pickled cucumbers made them stronger.

 1. Dill Pickles

-Dill is a popular variety of cucumber pickles that come into two main types; each of these varieties is discussed in detail below:
+Dill is a popular variety of cucumber pickle that comes in two main types: Genuine and Kosher.